nuxt/nuxt/docs/3.api/3.utils/define-page-meta.md

   - **Type**: `boolean` | [`TransitionProps`](https://vuejs.org/api/built-in-components.html#transition)

-    Set name of the transition to apply for current page.
+    Set the name of the transition to apply for the current page.
 You can also set this value to `false` to disable the page transition.

   **`redirect`**

   - **Type**: [`RouteRecordRedirectOption`](https://router.vuejs.org/guide/essentials/redirect-and-alias.html#redirect-and-alias)

-    Where to redirect if the route is directly matched.
+    Where to redirect if the route matched directly.
 The redirection happens before any navigation guard and triggers a new navigation with the new target location.

   **`validate`**

   - **Type**: `(route: RouteLocationNormalized) => boolean | Promise<boolean> | Partial<NuxtError> | Promise<Partial<NuxtError>>`

-    Validate whether a given route can validly be rendered with this page.
-Return true if it is valid, or false if not.
-If another match can't be found, this will mean a 404.
-You can also directly return an object with `statusCode`/`statusMessage` to respond immediately with an error (other matches will not be checked).
+    Validate whether a route is renderable validly with this page.
+Return true if it is valid or false if not.
+With no other match, this will mean a 404.
+You can also directly return an object with `statusCode`/`statusMessage` to respond immediately with an error, causing other matches to get ignored.

   **`[key: string]`**

   - **Type**: `any`

-    Apart from the above properties, you can also set **custom** metadata.
-You may wish to do so in a type-safe way by [augmenting the type of the `meta` object](/docs/guide/directory-structure/pages/#typing-custom-metadata).
+    Apart from the above properties, you can set **custom** metadata.
+You may wish to do so safely by [augmenting the type of the `meta` object](/docs/guide/directory-structure/pages/#typing-custom-metadata).

 ## Examples